Argentina burns reserves, asks for early IMF help as peso crashes

 Ahead of an expected re-election bid next year, Macri has seen his popularity fall after reducing retirement benefits and cutting utility subsidies that people had grown accustomed to under Fernandez.

 Lowering subsidies was aimed at reducing Argentina’s fiscal deficit.
-But the move also boosted consumer prices by raising household water and heating bills.
+But the move boosted consumer prices by raising household water and heating bills.
 Twelve-month inflation was clocked at 31.2 percent in July.

 “I know that these tumultuous situations generate anxiety among many of you,” Macri said.
 “I understand this, and I want you to know I am making all decisions necessary to protect you.”

-Additional reporting by Luc Cohen and Scott Squires; Editing by Frances Kerry and Alistair Bell
+Additional reporting by Luc Cohen and Scott Squires; Editing by Alistair Bell and Leslie Adler